 - How do I stay available for my guests?

 Prepare for emergencies to create additional trust with your guests.
 You should always install a smoke detector in your place, offer a well-equipped first-aid kit, and list the most important emergency phone numbers.
 Additional services could also include providing a safe, for example.
 On top of this, you should be available in cases of emergency and give your guests a contact number.
 The following basic principle applies: the better you provide all the necessary information to your guests, the less time you’ll spend discussing the basic details.

 If you follow all these tips, your guests will be delighted to stay at your accommodation, which is then reflected in good reviews that will drive up the value of your listing.
 Being a host on Airbnb is fun, convenient, and really pays off!
 And that money could be an easy way of topping up your holiday fund, for example.

-This is part 1 of our 4-part blog series on “Smart Rental”.
-Our next article is coming soon.
+This is part 1 of our blog series on “Smart Rental”.
+Here you can find post 2 and post 3.